Arquivotheca/PDOS/readme.txt

 ---------------------

-If you have any enhancements to PDOS, please send the code changes to the email address listed above.
+If you have any enhancements to PDOS, please send the code changes to mutazilah@gmail.com .
 Please ensure that your code changes are public domain, if you create a new source file, include an explicit PD notice.
 It is my intention to build